qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Notifications
 =============

 It is common that mobile apps use notifications to indicate to the user that an important event has happened or that an announcement is available.
-Notification scan either be local, for instance a time has been reached, or remote, for example a friend request.
-With Felgo, you can integrate both types of notification on both iOS and Android.
+Notifications can either be local, for instance a timer is finished, or remote, such as a friend request.
+With Felgo, you can integrate both types of notification on iOS and Android.

 Local Notifications